The best 10 problem solving Tips for Diesel Engines

 • Leaky fuel injection pipes

-• Fuel rack stuck in one position.
+• The fuel rack is stuck in one position.

 • Broken delivery valve and spring in FIP.